 Julie Newmar: Real-Life Super Hero

 Over a Labor Day weekend a few years ago, I was visiting some old friends in LA.
 I decided to treat myself as well as indulge in a little bittersweet remembrance of times past when I had a per diem, and wined and dined on JC Penney’s dime during shoots in the 90s.
-So I booked a room at the very green and white, posh hotel, the Viceroy, with interiors by Kelly Wearstler, international style icon with dreamy, fresh colors that pop amidst neutrals.
+So I booked a room at the very green and white, posh hotel, the Viceroy, with interiors by Kelly Wearstler, international style icon, whose palette boasted dreamy, fresh colors that popped amidst neutrals.
 Very yummy.

 Those facial lines and crow’s feet that I could not escape seeing when I was there, as on every bedroom wall there was a collage of MIRRORS.
 Big mirrors inches apart.
 So everywhere I turned, I was faced with myself.
 The good, the bad and the ugly.
 I decided to not make eye contact with myself, but look down at the carpet when walking about the room.
 I got dizzy doing this and gave up after a while.
 What I saw was what I got.

 One night, when I returned from dinner, I walked up and there was a long snaky line out front that was topped off with a doorman and a dreaded velveteen rope.
 I say “dreaded” because in New York when club hopping, especially during winter, unless you were a super model (not me), a movie star (not me) or on the list (not me), you shivered out in the cold in blustery winds until you either miraculously got picked, tailed in after someone, or gave up and decided to go to an old, broken down, has-been club like Danceteria got to be in the 80s, ashamed and defeated, and sipped on watered down Manhattans.